Sentinel Watch prepares Guatemala and U.S. military for regional disasters

-Personnel from Joint Task Force-Bravo, the U.S. Agency for International Development Bureau of Humanitarian Assistance (USAID/BHA), the Guatemalan National Coordination for Disaster Reduction (CONRED) and Guatemalan military pose for a photo at the CONRED headquarters in Guatemala City, June 9.
-The representatives conducted a two-day humanitarian assistance and disaster relief tabletop exercise, Sentinel Watch, June 8-9.
-(U.S. Army photo by Maria Pinel)
+GUATEMALA CITY, Guatemala - Personnel from Joint Task Force-Bravo, the U.S. Agency for International Development Bureau of Humanitarian Assistance (USAID/BHA), the Guatemalan National Coordination for Disaster Reduction (CONRED) and Guatemalan military representatives conducted a two-day humanitarian assistance and disaster relief tabletop exercise, Sentinel Watch, June 8-9.

+Participants included logistics, aviation, operations and civil-military operations experts from the Guatemalan military, working together with U.S. military personnel, under the direction of CONRED and BHA, to fine tune processes during a time of calm.

+“It’s very important that we work together to understand each other’s capabilities in a time where we can address these regional challenges together, or even go back and review past actions to make them better,” said U.S. Army Col. Steven Gventer, Joint Task Force-Bravo commander.

 |Date Taken: